iOSWhisperTest/whispertest/README.md

 ### USB microphone and mouse/keyboard emulation

-The `raspberry_pi/` directory contains scripts and documentation to enable USB microphone emulation and USB mouse and keyboard emulation by connecting a Raspberry Pi to the iOS device.
-This functionality is currently not integrated with the rest of the repository.
+The `raspberry_pi/` directory contains scripts and documentation to enable USB microphone emulation and USB mouse and keyboard emulation by connecting a Raspberry Pi to the iOS device, as described in sections 3.1.5 and 3.1.6 of our paper.
+This functionality is experimental and is currently not integrated with the rest of the repository.
 See `raspberry_pi/README.md` for more details.

 ## 🔧 Configuration